COGS18/COGS18.github.io/_build/assignments/A3B-Answers.md

 ---
-interact_link: content/assignments/A3-Chatbots.ipynb
+interact_link: content/assignments/A3B-Answers.ipynb
-download_link: assets/downloads/A3-Chatbots.ipynb.zip
+download_link: assets/downloads/A3B-Answers.ipynb.zip
 layout: notebooks
-title: 'A3-Chatbots'
+title: 'A3B-Answers'
 prev_page:
-  url: /assignments/A2B-Answers
+  url: /assignments/A3-Chatbots
-  title: 'A2B-Answers'
+  title: 'A3-Chatbots'
 next_page:
-  url: /assignments/A3B-Answers
+  url: /assignments/A4-ArtificialAgents
-  title: 'A3B-Answers'
+  title: 'A4-ArtificialAgents'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---